 Another option that can mean lower upfront costs is a solar loan.
 Unlike a PPA or a solar lease, the property owner owns the solar panels once the loan is paid off.

 A solar loan works just like any other loan for goods and services.
 Some loan providers will offer zero-down solar loans so that you can avoid huge upfront costs.
 Unlike a PPA or solar lease, you will own the panels eventually.
 This means you will be responsible, as opposed to the solar leasing company, for the installation and maintenance of the solar system.

 As you can see from the above lists, leasing solar panels or going through a solar Power Purchase Agreement are both excellent ways to avoid a large initial investment and still be able to reap the benefits of solar energy.
 Solar leases and PPAs work for commercial and industrial facilities because a fixed cheaper rate for solar electricity and not having to worry about ownership of the solar PV system outweighs any of the cons.

 At the same time, going through a solar lease or PPA ensures the whole process will be quick and painless.
 Since the solar company you work with will be taking care of the entire commercial solar installation, you can just sit back and watch it all come together.
 On top of all the above-mentioned benefits, you also won’t have to worry about the maintenance and upkeep of the solar system.

 WattLogic is a commercial solar company dedicated to its customers and their goals for energy efficiency.
-We strive to take care of all the heavy lifting when it comes to installing energy-saving technologies at our customers’ commercial and industrial facilities.
-This way our clients save time and money while improving quality control and productivity.
+WattLogic is a dedicated solar provider that strives to take care of all the heavy lifting when it comes to installing energy-saving technologies at its customers’ commercial and industrial facilities.
+WattLogic’s clients save time and money while improving quality control and productivity.

-We offer both solar leases and PPAs and can help you further decide which one is best for you – reach out to us if we can help: (800) 834-8737.
+WattLogic offers both solar leases and PPAs and can help you further decide which one is best for you.
+Please reach out to us if we can help: (800) 834-8737.